Tanujrawat/movie-browser/README.md

-# Movix - Movie and TV Show App
+# MovieBrowse - Movie and TV Show App

-Movix is a web application that allows users to explore movies and TV shows, providing information such as trailers, cast details, ratings, directors, writers, and more.
+MovieBrowse is a web application that allows users to explore movies and TV shows, providing information such as trailers, cast details, ratings, directors, writers, and more.
 The app includes various sections like Similar, Popular, Trending, and Top Rated to enhance the user's entertainment experience.

 ## Table of Contents